austen-wade/aem6.4-vue/README.md

 Each `webpack.module` folder should have an `index.js` file that eventually gets bundled into the resulting Javascript of the site.
 This is where you should be defining Vue components for corresponding AEM components.

-Vue components can be registered inside of the `index.js` file `Vue.component ('my-example', { ... })'`, however, complications arise when using Single File Components as the Vue root isn't able to pass AEM props to the SFCs directly from HTL.
+Vue components can be registered inside of the `index.js` file with `Vue.component ('my-example', { ... })'`, however, complications arise when using Single File Components (SFCs, example: `HelloWorld.vue`) as the Vue root isn't able to pass AEM props to the SFCs directly from HTL.
 To circumvent this, a "Connector Component" can be used.
 The example [Hello World Component](https://github.com/austen-wade/aem6.4-vue/tree/master/ui.apps/src/main/content/jcr_root/apps/aem-vue/components/content/helloworld) uses such an approach.
 The Connector Component can be used to simply pass props to a single SFC or create more complex setups with multiple components/slots.

 To render Vue components, the function `activateVue()` can be called.
 This is a globally available function, stored inside of `webpack.resolve/utils.js` ( can be imported using `import { activateVue } from 'js/utils'` ).
+Exploring different rendering strategies for production websites is highly recommended.

 ## Modules